 UserIdResolvers are connectors to those user stores, the locations, where the users are managed.
 Nowadays this can be LDAP directories or especially Active Directory, some times FreeIPA or the Redhat 389 service.
 But classically users are also located in files like /etc/passwd on standalone unix systems.
-Web services often use SQL databases as user store privacyIDEA already comes with UserIdResolvers to talk to all these user stores:
+Web services often use SQL databases as user store.